bandithedoge/goldleaf-theme-arc/README.md

 ## Installation:
 * Download the latest [release](https://github.com/bandithedoge/goldleaf-theme-arc/releases/latest) (pick one of the two variants)
 * Extract the zip file to your SD card's root

-**NOTE: This theme will probably be broken once Goldleaf 0.6 is released.
-I'll update it when it happens.**